-As the $V{\rm DD}/V{SS}$ supply voltage is reduced, the on resistance of the input multiplexer increases.
-Therefore, based on the equation for t{ACQ} , it is necessary to increase the amount of acquisition time provided to the AD7327, and hence decrease the overall throughput rate.
-Figure 31 shows that as the $V{\rm DD}$ and V{SS} supplies are reduced, the specified THD performance degrades slightly.
-If the throughput rate is reduced when operating with the minimum $V{\rm DD}$ and V{SS} supplies, the specified THD performance is maintained.
+As the V{DD}/V{SS} supply voltage is reduced, the on-resistance of the input multiplexer increases.
+Therefore, based on the equation for t{ACQ} , it is necessary to increase the acquisition time provided to the AD7328 and hence decrease the overall throughput rate.
+Figure 31 shows that if the throughput rate is reduced when operating with minimum V{DD} and V{SS} supplies, the specified THD performance is maintained.

 Figure 31.
-THD vs. $\pm V{DD}/V{SS}$ Supply Voltage at 500 kSPS where f_S is the sampling frequency, and C_S is the sampling capacitor value.
+THD vs. $\pm V{DD}/V{SS}$ Supply Voltage at 500 kSPS, 750 kSPS, and 1 MSPS where f_S is the sampling frequency, and C_S is the sampling capacitor value.

-Unlike other bipolar ADCs, the AD7327 does not have a resistive analog input structure.
-On the AD7327, the bipolar analog signal is sampled directly onto the sampling capacitor.
-This gives the AD7327 high analog input impedance.
-An approximation for the analog input impedance can be calculated from the following formula:
+Unlike other bipolar ADCs, the AD7328 does not have a resistive analog input structure.
+On the AD7328, the bipolar analog signal is sampled directly onto the sampling capacitor.
+This gives the AD7328 high analog input impedance.
+The analog input impedance can be calculated from the following formula: